-Understanding Different Types of Caller ID
+Types of Caller ID

 Outgoing CNAM Limitations

-• Caller ID Name Display:
+Caller ID Name Display

 In the US, CNAM data is stored in various databases managed by different service providers.
 A particular carrier is not required to look up a Caller ID Name or perform a CNAM dip.
-Even if the call's receiving carrier performs a CNAM dip, it may be infrequent.
-If any carrier has not performed a CNAM dip recently for a number, an old Caller ID name can be displayed.
+Even if the receiving carrier performs a CNAM dip, it may be infrequent.
+If a carrier has not performed a CNAM dip recently for a number, an old Caller ID name can be displayed.

 Most mobile phone carriers do not dip CNAM for a caller ID name by default.
-Some mobile carriers offer CNAM as a separately paid addon, while others rely on 3rd party applications and online sources to show a caller ID name.
+Some mobile carriers offer CNAM as a separately paid add-on, while others rely on 3rd party applications and online sources to show a caller ID name.

 CNAM services are generally not as widely available or standardized in Canada as in the US.
 Canadian carriers may not support CNAM at all, or the implementation may differ significantly.
 For calls between the US and Canada, the CNAM display can be unpredictable.
-A US CNAM might not display correctly on Canadian devices and vice versa.

-• Rate Center and Locality Display: Carriers may display the rate center or locality of the caller's number instead of the CNAM.
+Carriers may display the rate center or locality of the caller's number instead of the CNAM.
 A number's rate center or locality is tied to the area code and prefix of a number (the first six digits) and cannot be changed.

 Incoming Caller ID

-• Incoming ID as the Virtual Phone Number: As mentioned above, by default, your virtual phone number will display for incoming calls routed to your devices.
-This is so you can easily determine if the call came through our service, as you would only see the caller's phone number if they dialed your device's direct number.
-This option is best if you use a phone for personal and business calls.
-If you have multiple virtual phone numbers under the account, any of them can be selected for the incoming caller ID setting.
+By default, your virtual phone number displays for incoming calls routed to your devices.
+This helps you easily determine if the call came through Talkroute, since you would only see the caller's phone number if they dialed your device directly.
+This option is best if you use a phone for both personal and business calls.

-You can set a contact on your device for the virtual phone number to more easily identify calls and, if your device allows it, even set up a specific ringtone.
-You can always go into your Talkroute call history area to see the caller's phone number after the call completes.
+If you have multiple virtual phone numbers, any of them can be selected for the incoming caller ID setting.
+You can set a contact on your device for the virtual phone number to more easily identify calls and, if your device allows it, set up a specific ringtone.
+You can always view the caller's phone number in your Talkroute call history after the call completes.

-How to Change the Incoming Caller ID
+For step-by-step instructions, see How to Change the Incoming Caller ID.

 How to Request a Caller ID Name for Your Number